Payroll compliance frameworks: components & best practices

 The benefits of payroll compliance are explained below.

 - Legal protection: Legal protection involves following labor laws like the FLSA and IRS regulations to protect the business from legal troubles.
-Businesses that successfully comply with payroll regulations avoid facing legal issues and fines, which also saves the reputation of the company.
-Laws such as the Wage Protection Act are generally well enforced, and compliance with these regulations is high, according to a research titled, “Compliance with and Enforcement of Labor Laws” by Prof. Guy Davidob published by Jstor.
+Businesses that comply with payroll regulations avoid legal issues and fines, which also protects the company's reputation.
+Laws such as the Wage Protection Act are generally well enforced, and compliance with these regulations is high, according to a research titled, "Compliance with and Enforcement of Labor Laws" by Prof. Guy Davidob published by Jstor.

 What is the role of automation in ensuring payroll compliance?